 Also, it is worth noting that, these features; Windows Hello, Fingerprint verification, and critical biometric data store their information on the TPM module.
 These information can not be stored somewhere else, otherwise, there will be consequences.
 Here are some related guides you may be interested in. - Why does Microsoft require additional system requirements?
 How to check if you have Secure Boot and TPM enabled, and - what is Measured Boot, Secure Boot, Trusted Boot, and Early Launch Anti-Malware: How to secure the Windows 10 boot process.

-As you can see from the error message below, you do not have sufficient right to open the Trusted Platform Module Console.
+The error message indicates you lack the necessary rights to open the Trusted Platform Module Console.

 Ensure you run the TPM Management console as an Administrator.